aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 ### Frontend Structure

-* Create a `/frontend` folder at the root directory of your project to hold your frontend:
+* Create a `/frontend` folder at the root directory of your project to hold your JavaScript files:

   ```
   frontend